-The hidden rainbows of Singapore
+The hidden rainbows of Singapore!

-So we may have more skyscrapers than cottages, and more glittery malls than green parks; but if you think the streets of Singapore are dull, you haven’t truly explored them yet.
+So we may have more skyscrapers than cottages and more glittery malls than green parks; but if you think the streets of Singapore are dull, you haven’t truly explored them yet.
 From shophouses to HDB flats, our streets are architectural rainbows brimming with our colonial and multi-cultural heritage.

-Take your friends, family, or significant other out for day out to explore our visually pleasing rich heritage – and don’t forget to bring your camera!
+Take your friends, family, or significant other out for a day out to explore our visually pleasing rich heritage – and don’t forget to bring your camera!